GSA seeks to transfer of Nobska Lighthouse in Woods Hole, Massachusetts to agency or nonprofit

 May 31, 2023

-BOSTON – Today, the U.S. General Services Administration (GSA) has issued a Notice of Availability for the Lynde Point Lighthouse in Old Saybrook, Connecticut.
+BOSTON – Today, GSA has issued a Notice of Availability for the Nobska Lighthouse in Woods Hole, Massachusetts.
 The historic lighthouse is available at no cost to eligible entities as part of a federal disposal program enabled by the National Historic Lighthouse Preservation Act (NHLPA) of 2000.
 This is one of a record number of lighthouses being offered in 2023 to government agencies, nonprofits, and the public via auction.

-Under the NHLPA, a property that has been determined to exceed the needs of the U.S. Coast Guard (USGC) is made available at no cost to eligible entities defined as:
+Under the NHLPA, a property that has been determined to exceed the needs of the U.S. Coast Guard is made available at no cost to eligible entities defined as:

+Under the NHLPA, the property may be obtained for educational, park, recreational, cultural, or historic preservation purposes.
 For complete details on the property, including conditions, range of possible uses, commercial activities, utilities, etc. eligible entities can review the Notice of Availability.

 Any eligible entity with an interest in acquiring the property for a use consistent with the purposes stated above should submit a letter of interest to the address below within 60 (sixty) days from the date of this notice.